giladaya/get-sheet-done/README.md

 - Note the document key in the URL

 ### In browser
-See `/example/src` for a simple browser-based demo
+See `/example/src` for a simple browser-based demo.
+Make sure to include the the dependecy `fetch-jsonp` in the page.

 ### With package loader
 Install from npm: